Am I or my friend being exploited?

 How can I get help?

-If you, or think a friend is being exploited or abused, help is available.
+If you think you or a friend are being exploited or abused, help is available.
 You can contact the police direct on 101 or 999 if you are in immediate danger.
 You can also ring Childline for help and advice on 0800 11 11.